 «ZERO WASTE BEACH»: Tackling marine pollution with the support of The Coca-Cola Foundation

-AKTI Project and Research Centre has launched the project «ZERO WASTE BEACH», which is supported by Coca-Cola Foundation in an attempt to tackle marine litter.
+AKTI Project and Research Centre implemented the project «ZERO WASTE BEACH», which was supported by Coca-Cola Foundation in an attempt to tackle marine litter.

 Marine litter is an increasing cross-sectoral global challenge with no geographic/political boundaries.
 Plastic has been recognized as the most abundant and persistent form of marine litter globally, with a recent study suggesting that more than 5 trillion plastic pieces are currently floating around the world’s oceans.
 In its larger forms (e.g. plastic bottles, six-pack rings, plastic bags, fishing-related items) plastic can cause the entanglement and suffocation of marine wildlife.
 Plastic does not biodegrade, but rather breaks down into continuously smaller pieces, called microplastics (less than 5mm).
 In this smaller form, microplastic items can be ingested by marine wildlife transferring all the organic pollutants that they accumulated as they floated in water.
 Recent studies have shown that this can have important impacts on the food chain, as ingested microplastics have been identified in marine organisms destined for human consumption.
 The possible effect that this can have on human health is still uncertain.